ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 apt-get install -y redis-server
 ```

-We need Redis to listen on all ports, so change `/etc/redis/redis.conf` to:
+We need Redis to listen on all ports, so change `/etc/redis/redis.conf` to the following.

 ```
 daemonize yes